 The National Skilled Trades Day 2021 was observed in schools, communities, businesses, and individuals in their ways.

-What lessons did they learn by working in trades?
+What lessons did they learn in trades?
 Why would they recommend it to people?
-It can prove a big boost.
-If you see someone in a public place, be sure to thank them in a uniform.
+It can prove a boost.
+If you see someone in a public place, thank them in uniform.

 A welder is responsible for connecting metals and metal parts by producing intense heat via an electric medium.
 A welder is also responsible for smoothing metal surfaces after welding them together.